dazuma/toys/toys/docs/guide.md

     {arg1: "foo", arg2: nil, arg3: []}

-Whereas your tool can include any number of `required_arg` and `optional_arg` directives, declaring any number of required and optional arguments, it can have only at most a single `remaining_args` directive.
+Tools can include any number of `required_arg` and `optional_arg` directives, declaring any number of required and optional arguments, but they can have only at most one `remaining_args` directive.

 #### Descriptions and the Args DSL